codesharedot/qtum-price-ruby/README.md

-# cajutel price
+# nix price

-Gets the cajutel price with Python (from JSON).
+Gets the nix price with Python (from JSON).

 https://pythonbasics.org